 If I get stopped out, I lost.
 I look for the next opportunity.

 If you’re losing all the time, you can’t blame stop hunters.
-It’s your strategy that needs work.
+It’s you and your strategy that needs work.

 9. Commentate while you trade